 The duo has released 3 albums: “I Follow Song” (2006), “Charming October” (2012) and “The Fugitive Kind” (2018) that are fully original written by them in different styles ranging from folk and blues to jazz and avant-garde.

 “The Fugitive Kind” was recorded live in-studio with all band members present.
 Such jazz greats as Igor Butman (saxophone) and Arkady Shilkloper (French horn) participated in the recording of the album.

 For the deep lyrics and melody, combination of naturalness and refinement the duo’s creation is highly acclaimed by many authoritative music experts.

-"Fatima and Taita also known as “The Aftermath” write beautiful songs in English and perform them impeccably.
-It is very fresh and very live music which is absolutely not typical for our Russian scene."(c) music critic Artemy Troitsky.
+"Fatima and Taita also known as “The Aftermath” write beautiful songs in English and perform them flawlessly.
+It is very fresh and very live music which is absolutely not typical for our Russian scene." © music critic Artemy Troitsky

-“There is sincerity and immediacy, and an indescribable feeling of life and authenticity of what is happening.
-However, the most interesting thing in the Aftermath is the unique melody of their songs.
-I remember a familiar professional musician noticed that they create as amateurs - not observing the laws of composition.
-It would be great if "serious" musicians do not observe these laws as the sisters do.
-Maybe in this case music in our country would be much more interesting. "(c) editor-in-chief of Stereo & Video Magazine Michael Borzenkov.
+“There is sincerity, and momentary, and an indescribable feeling of life and the authenticity of what is happening in this recording.
+But the most interesting thing about The Aftermath is the inimitable melody of their songs.
+I remember a professional musician I know noticed that they compose like amateurs - not observing the laws of composition.
+It would be nice if "serious" musicians did not follow these laws just like that.
+Maybe in this case the music in our country would become much more interesting. " © editor-in-chief of Stereo & Video Magazine Michael Borzenkov